Include any widget in a page for any theme. [do_widget widgetname ] or [do_widget "widget name" ] [do_widget id=widgetnamedashed-n ]or inc

-If you have an undesired effect with the default setings:
+If you have an undesired styling effect with the default settings:

 You need to learn the joys of the 'inspect element' tools in various browsers or browser web developer, firebug add-ons, so you can see what css is applying to what html.
 Then you can either change some of the html or override or change the css.

 Options if you don't like the default result:

 Use the 'amr-widget' class that has been added to the widget wrapping html to override any css.

 Tap into a class you already have in your theme:

 Change the html that the shortcode-any-widget plugin will use.